-Across the University, important discussions about student well-being and mental health are taking place, and students are showing great leadership.
+Across the University, important discussions about student well-being and mental health have been taking place, and students are showing great leadership.
 In March 2019, a four-point plan of action, including a Task Force on Student Mental Health mandated a review of the mental health supports and services we provide.

-The Task Force has completed its work and submitted its Final Report.
-The comprehensive and thoughtful recommendations in the report are a direct result of extensive consultation you’ve contributed, along with other members of the U of T community.
+The Task Force completed its work and submitted its Final Report.
+The comprehensive and thoughtful recommendations in the report are a direct result of extensive feedback you’ve contributed, along with other members of the U of T community.

-In order to provide a streamlined and simplified way to access mental health services, The Presidential and Provostial response to the Task Force report committed to a process redesign, which is well underway.
-Featured in the redesign is a clearer ‘stepped model of care’, to refocus and harmonize services across all three campuses and seven colleges.
+In order to provide a streamlined and simplified way to access mental health services, The Presidential and Provostial response to the Task Force report committed to a process redesign of mental health service delivery that would be based on a stepped model of care.

 The new model will ensure that you have access to the care and resources you want and need, regardless of where you find yourself on the mental health continuum.